viennaimprovisersorchestra.org

 Photo by vio | VIO at Plastikersaal, Künstlerhaus Wien

-By creating conducted instant compositions, the VIENNA IMPROVISERS ORCHESTRA engages in a special discourse of experimental composition and complex improvised music for large ensembles: the architecture of a piece of music is designed ad hoc, conveyed to the ensemble musicians with a vocabulary of hand signals for parameters such as pitch or dynamics, on the basis of which the musicians realize their own ideas.
+By creating conducted instant compositions, the VIENNA IMPROVISERS ORCHESTRA engages in a special discourse of experimental composition and complex improvised music for large ensembles: the architecture of a piece of music is designed ad hoc and communicated to the ensemble musicians by the instant composition conductor with hand signs for parameters such as pitch or dynamics, on the basis of which the musicians implement their own ideas.

 A terrain for an unforeseen universe of possible sound-spaces and -images is created, potentiated by the fact, that every performance consists of ever new constellations of musicians and usually opens the door for at least one new musician.